namantuli18/Feedback-Prize-Longformer-Ensemble/README.md

 ## What could have worked
 1. We did not spend a lot of time filtering the dataset.
 The dataset could have been filtered based on the weightage of classes to remove bias concentrated towards one particular class.
-2. It was too late for us in the competition to incorporate pseudo-labeling,, but it certainly worked for many competitors.
+2. It was too late for us in the competition to incorporate pseudo-labeling, but it certainly worked for many competitors.
 3. Training more data-intensive versions of models like XLarge could have worked.
 With the constrained resources, it could not be implemented.

 ## Code